 Water and Sanitation

-The Ministry of Health records shows that within one year the mortality rate, from waterborne diseases, in all age groups went to zero.
+The Ministry of Health records shows that, within one year of protection, the mortality rate from waterborne diseases in all age groups decreased to zero.
 In addition, users of the springs report that they no longer experience daily bouts of diarrhea.

-In 2022, school health clubs of 22 schools upgraded their WASH (Water and Sanitary Hygiene) facilities through small grants applied for by students, parents, and school staff.
+In 2022, school health clubs of 22 schools upgraded their WASH (Water and Sanitary Hygiene) facilities through small grants awarded to students, parents, and school staff.
 The grants were funded through a larger grant made by Rotary International.
-See below for more information.
-These upgrades will be handwashing stations at latrines for both females and males and doors on all stalls.
-Ongoing basic cleanliness of sanitation facilities is taught in the schools’ health clubs.
+These upgrades included handwashing stations at latrines for both females and males and doors on all stalls.
+We also ensure that ongoing basic cleanliness of sanitation facilities is being taught in the schools’ health clubs.

 The location of 46 protected springs